stevenzych/movie-analysis/README.md

 Of course, no set of research is perfect, and no set of research wouldn't be enhance with more time or better resources.
 For each question below we have listed what would improve the accuracy and significance of our findings:
 1. Genre and ROI: It will be worth examining whether or not we can combine animation, adventure, and fantasy together to bring in an even greater ROI than what they already bring on their own.
 1. Runtime And ROI: If we had the time to focus on only movies made by major studios, we may have seen different distributions of median ROI.
 It is possible that many indie films are in the range with a negative median ROI.
 1. Language And ROI: It is possible that the ROI for the languages we looked at will be higher if they are in films created in the region and/or nation that the language is primarily spoken in.
-It would be worth looking into, for example, whether a Turkish film produced in America would receive the same ROI as one produced in Turkey.
+It would be worth looking into, for example, whether a Turkish-language film produced in America would receive the same ROI as one produced in Turkey.
 1. Title Length And Rating: If we had the time and data to explore this question in regards to film translations as well, we could provide Microsoft with better insight into how to name their films when releasing globally.

 # Conclusion